tlangan1/game-data-structure/README.md

 ## Notes:

 - See the Github repo [here](https://github.com/larymak/Python-project-Scripts/tree/main) where Hillary Nyakundi created a repo for programmers to contribute Python projects of all types.
 Jason will probably find this interesting.
+I cloned it into the parallel directory called "Python-project-Scripts".

 ## Jason's game idea: